 By: Justin Martinez (@JustJustin956)

-The playoffs is over, and most of the dust has settled from free agency.
-That leaves us with the Summer League – our first look at the future stars of the NBA.
+The playoffs are over, and most of the dust has settled from free agency.
+That leaves us with the Summer League, a time where we can catch our first glimpse at the future stars of the NBA.
 But with every star, there are a handful of busts.
 Here are our takeaways from this year’s Summer League.

 1. Bam Adebayo isn’t as raw as we first thought

 Fans were shook on Monday when Miami’s Bam Adebayo exploded against the Pacers for an incredible 29 points and 11 rebounds.
-The No. 14 overall pick was expected to be a project.
-Scouts cited his 6’10” size as a problem at the five spot, but Adebayo shrugged off the doubt and just balled out.
+The 14th overall pick was expected to be a project.
+Scouts cited his 6-foot-10 size as a problem at the five spot, but Adebayo shrugged off the doubt and balled out.
 Critics quickly turned into fans as the Kentucky alum caught alley oops, dominated the boards and even euro stepped defenders out of their shoes.

-Adebayo averaged 17.5 points and 8.3 boards in his four games in Orlando, enough to even gain comparisons to Dwight Howard (not the Howard you see today, of course).
-Miami has to be happy with its pick after seeing Adebayo’s performance thus far.
+Adebayo averaged 17.5 points and 8.3 boards in his four games in Orlando, even receiving comparisons to Dwight Howard (not the Howard you see today, of course).
+Whether the Adebayo can maintain this level of aggression amongst the trees in the NBA remains to be seen, but Miami has to be happy with its first-round pick thus far.

 2. Jonathan Isaac is halfway there

 This isn’t a “jump ship” type of problem.
 Isaac is clearly one the better players in this year’s draft, and he has the potential to be an elite 3-and-D player in this league once he gets stronger.
-He dominated on defense, but the No. 5 overall pick didn’t consistently demand the ball on the offensive end.
+He dominated on defense with his freakish seven-foot wingspan, but the No. 5 overall pick didn’t consistently demand the ball on the offensive end.
 It’s a shame because this is what happens when he does:

-Isaac averaged 10.3 points in his three games in Orlando, an underwhelming total due in part to a slow release and a lack of physicality.
-He did manage to throw in eight rebounds, a good sign out of the 6’11” power forward with a freakish 7-foot wingspan.
-He’s arguably the best defender from the 2017 draft class, but the edges are still a little rough on offense.
+Isaac averaged 10.3 points in his three games in Orlando – an underwhelming total due in part to a slow release and a lack of physicality.
+He did manage to throw in eight rebounds, which is a strong total for a player at the wing.
+Isaac is arguably the best defender out of the 2017 draft class, but the edges are still a little rough on offense.

 3. Dwayne Bacon stays ready

 The stars aligned for Dwyane Bacon this Summer League, and the No. 40 overall pick took advantage.
-After being traded from the Pelicans to the Hornets, Bacon found himself in the shadow of No. 11 overall pick Malik Monk.
-But after suffering an ankle sprain during a draft workout, Monk was forced to miss the Orlando Summer League and Bacon became the starting guard.
-He dominated.
+After being traded from the Pelicans to the Hornets, Bacon found himself in the shadow of the 11th overall pick, Malik Monk.
+But after suffering an ankle sprain during a draft workout, Monk was forced to miss the Orlando Summer League.
+The Hornets turned to Bacon, and he was, dare I say, crisp.

-Bacon exploded for 29 points and eight rebounds against the Magic, constantly driving directly into the heart of the defense and finishing with an array of moves at the rim.
+Bacon exploded for 29 points and eight rebounds against the Magic, constantly driving directly into the heart of the defense and finishing with an array of moves that would make Kyrie Irving proud.
 The former Seminole’s performance even earned him a three-year deal (two years guaranteed) with the Hornets.
-Monk’s spot on Charlotte certainly isn’t in jeopardy by any means, but it’s always good to see a late-second rounder make a name for himself when he gets his shot.
+Monk’s spot on Charlotte certainly isn’t in jeopardy, but it’s always good to see a second round player make a name for himself when he gets his shot.

 4. Dakari Johnson deserves a roster spot

 Dakari Johnson is a grown man.
 The 2015 No. 48 overall pick spent the past two seasons with the Oklahoma City Blue, the Thunder’s development team.
 Johnson dominated the D-League, averaging 15 points and eight rebounds in those two seasons and even making the All-NBA D-League First Team this past year.
 That experience showed in a Summer League filled with rookies.
-Johnson averaged 18 points and 5.5 rebounds in four games, dominating the paint with a level of physicality that was unmatched.
-The seven-footer even tried his hand as a point center, dribbling down the court and driving to the rim.
+Johnson averaged 18 points and 5.5 rebounds in four games, controlling the paint with an unmatched level of physicality.
+The seven-foot bruiser even tried his hand as a point center, dribbling down the court and driving to the rim.